Adapting Agile Ceremonies for AI Coding Agents: Sprint Planning, Standups, and Retros

 Conclusion

 Agile ceremonies are not obsolete in the age of AI agents — they are more important than ever, because the context transfer problem has become harder, not easier.
-The adaptation is straightforward in principle: separate human and agent capacity models, redesign standups around review rather than implementation, and add agent-specific failure categories to retros.
-The teams that get this right will not just ship faster — they will ship faster without the invisible debt that comes from unreviewed, under-specified agent output.
+The adaptation is straightforward in principle: separate human and agent capacity models, redesign standups around review rather than implementation, add agent-specific failure categories to retros, and adopt purpose-built metrics like Agent Efficiency Score and Handoff Time that measure what actually matters in a blended workforce.

 Citations